 The next logical step is a paperless society, and electronic notifications provide the backbone for such a system.

 Individuals could control all correspondence from a master account, choosing how and when to receive bank account notifications, news, tax forms, airline tickets, sales promotions and personalized medical information.
 They'd no longer have to toss out a stack of junk mail or wait in another line at the bank, the pharmacy or the airport ticket counter.

-For more information about electronic notifications, check out the links on the next page.
+For more information about electronic notifications, check out the links below.